nikpushkarski/coveo-challenge/docs/index.md

 ✔ Sir Bors' list of shrubberies contains four shrubberies.

-✔ Sir Gawain and Sir Kay are dead
+✔ Sir Gawain and Sir Kay are dead.

 ## Conclusion

 The Monty API has straightforward rules implemented in its design; strictly following those rules ensures that you can easily achieve any goal.

 As for managing knights, the main rules here are about colors and how friendship works.
-In case you forget anything, do not hesitate to refer to the Monty API reference.
+In case you forget anything, do not hesitate to refer to the [Monty API reference](reference).

 Have a happy coding!